LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

-If scalar-valued tolerances or a tolerance function was specified through either :c:func:`ARKStepSStolerances()` or :c:func:`ARKStepWFtolerances()`, then these will remain valid. and no further action is necessary.
+If scalar-valued tolerances or a tolerance function was specified through either :c:func:`ARKStepSStolerances()` or :c:func:`ARKStepWFtolerances()`, then these will remain valid and no further action is necessary.